 Zinc is found in both plant and animal sources of food.
-Oysters contain the most per serving, but meats, other seafood, diary products and poultry also provide sufficient amounts.
+Oysters contain the most per serving, but meats, other seafood, dairy products and poultry also provide sufficient amounts.
 Plant sources include legumes, nuts and whole grains.
-Adult males need 11 milligrams per day, adult females need 8.0 milligrams per day.
+Adult males need 11 milligrams per day; adult females need 8.0 milligrams per day.

 Office of Dietary Supplements, National Institute of Health, "Dietary Supplement Fact Sheet: Zinc."
 Accessed June 8, 2011. http://ods.od.nih.gov/factsheets/Zinc-HealthProfessional/.